octathorp/m17_tools/README.md

 ### Retroarch cores in userdata partition

 In general, there is a lot of folders and files on SD card and system rootfs with no particular use or reason, probably things left from manufacturer tests.
 In this category we can find some roms and Retroarch cores under /userdata path.
 Cores can be manually launched, but they are prone to crash.

+### Running other systems on M17

+Technically there are no limitations on running another system on this device, as long as someone takes the time to make a port for this platform.
+Internal flash is writable using rkdeveloptool or even Rockchip proprietary tools, and we have a proper backup of the original content.
+So given the similarity of this system to Powkiddy A12/A13 or PS5000, that should be the way to go.